Women & Children’s Domestic Violence & Sexual Assault Shelter

 - Immediate assistance in English and Spanish.
 (Other languages and the hearing impaired are accommodated through a language line.)

-- Emergency transportation for domestic violence survivors to achieve personal safety.
+- Emergency transportation for domestic violence and sexual assault survivors to achieve personal safety.

 Safe House Protection

 The shelter is dedicated to women and children victims of domestic violence and sexual assault.
 The shelter is located at an undisclosed location and has 24-hour security surveillance.
 There are 65 beds plus cribs in the facility, and residents can stay there for 30 to 90 days while they prepare to make a fresh start apart from their abuser.
 Male victims of domestic violence and sexual assault are housed off-site.
 Not only are housing needs met at the shelter, but residents are also provided with three meals a day through cafeteria-style food services, clothing, personal care items, access to libraries and computer labs, and age-appropriate play areas for children.

 Individual and group counseling is available to women, youth and children.
 A licensed counselor conducts all sessions, and services are available to both resident and non-resident victims of domestic violence and sexual assault free of charge.
 (Survivors of domestic violence and sexual assault do not have to stay at the safe house to receive free counseling services.)
 Residents at the shelter are invited to attend Empowerment Groups to offer hope and encouragement on a peer-to-peer level.
 Trained staff facilitates the groups.

 Shelter staff assists women with safety planning, goal setting and referrals to additional community services.
 Women also receive help with financial and career planning, and they can obtain proper attire for interviews or employment at our resale shop, Christine’s Place.